Executive Committee 2021 - 2022

 Dr Blier received several awards for outstanding contributions to psychopharmacology including the Canada Research Chair in Psychopharmacology from the Government of Canada and is now a Fellow of the Royal Society of Canada (Life Sciences).
 He also serves on several committees, including the presidency elect of the CINP.

-CINP Vice President - Prof. Joseph Zohar, Israel
+CINP President Elect - Prof. Joseph Zohar, Israel

 Prof. Zohar is the Director of the National Post-Trauma Center, Research Foundation by the Sheba Medical Center, Israel.
 He is an emeritus professor of Psychiatry at the Sackler Faculty of Medicine, at Tel Aviv University.